COURSE

 "You have to know when to hit your three-wood and know when to hit the driver," he said.
 "The course really starts to get interesting on the back nine."

-An example of this is the 17th hole - a par-three that is guarded by five sand traps.
+An example of this is the 17th hole -- a par-three that is guarded by five sand traps.
 Since the greens are surrounded by the sand, the golfer must pick the right iron to avoid hitting into the dirt.

-The course, which opened in 1970, is the only one of the Monterey Peninsula to be designed by master golf course architect Robert Trent Jones.
+The course, which opened in 1970, is the only one on the Monterey Peninsula to be designed by master golf course architect Robert Trent Jones.
 The course has strategically bunkered holes that follow oak-studded coastal hills along the fog-free Monterey-Salinas corridor.

 This climate receives some of the credit for the course being in great shape.